-All reports and test results relating to private well monitoring and sampling will be made available to the well owners.
-The reports shall include a list of current Preventive Action Limits, as defined under NR 140, for each parameter that is sampled for and notification of any exceedances.
+All reports and test results relating to private well monitoring and sampling will be made available to the well owners, to the City Engineer and City Water Utility General Manager, and the Town designee.
+These reports and test results, as well as notification of these reports and test results, can be provided to the City and the Town electronically, using the methods described in Para B. Results will also be made available to individual residents in compensation groups upon request.
+The reports shall include a list of current Preventive Action Limits, as defined under NR 140, for each parameter that is sampled for.
 The well monitoring program shall be perpetual consistent with the current Wisconsin DNR standards.
-The results will be made available to the City Engineer and City Water Utility General Manager, and the Town designee upon request.
-Results will also be made available to individual residents in compensation groups upon request.